Skip to Content

 Finalizing Adoption & Post-Adoption Steps in Collin County

 After finalization, several important steps remain.
 We provide diligent follow-up and remain available for questions about future legal rights, modifications, or records access.
-Our commitment to clients doesn’t end when the decree is issued.

 Required post-adoption actions include: